alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 }
 ```

-Finally, here's how the sorting code gets wired into the app:
+Finally, we can wire the sorting code into the rest of the app.
+We sort the list of items after we've filtered it, and show the sort controls on the page:

 ```html
 <script>